-Yeah certainly, thanks Dave.
-So I guess the first issue with strategic risk is how do people define it.
-I guess we look upon it in two main ways:
+I guess the first issue with strategic risk is how do people define it.
+We look upon it in two main ways:

 So as much as Dave obviously selected a subset of the risks is that a lot of our clients would have a risk type being strategic risk and then the subsets of decision and execution risk.
 That would be referenced and linked to the various business, usually the project management office and often a strategic risk register to do to exactly the same concepts as what we had before.
 So the board would then have a line in their RiskInMotion report that would be about strategic risk, and the same principles that Dave mentioned would apply to those as well.

 For sure.
 And I think certainly often strategic risk can be articulated as what are the key strategic risks that the board or the executive team would be considering.
 So this is a sample of those type of risks that we see from a strategic risk point of view.
 When it comes to assessing them they are typically just assessed at the exec level and they will sit in a business unit at the top of that tree, be it XYZ.
 I am not sure if that has answered the question, but to us, strategic risks are just another category of risks.
 We need to think about how we actually assess those.